silvafj/BBK-MSCCS-2017-19/README.md

-# worksheet-on-concurrency
+# Worksheet on Java Concurrency

-Exercises examining key features of the java.util.concurrent package
+These exercises examine some of the key features of the `java.util.concurrent` package.